 For the purposes of this policy, “laboratory” refers to any part of a building used or intended to be used for scientific or technical activities where hazardous materials are used and/or stored (e.g. biological, chemical or radiation hazards); this includes teaching laboratories as well as research laboratories.

-Who (minor) is and is NOT allowed in USC laboratories?
+Who (minor) is and is NOT allowed in university laboratories?

 - Children under 12 years of age are prohibited from entering laboratory areas under all circumstances.